-resolution -the step of the grid (in millimeters) that the algorithm uses to reconstruct a polygonal model.
+- resolution is the step of the grid (in millimeters) that the algorithm uses to reconstruct a polygonal model.
 In other words, this parameter defines the mean distance between two points in a model.
 The lower the resolution value, the sharper the shape.
-When specifying values, keep in mind the default values, lower limits in Table 12 and Max error.

-Fill_holes -instructs the algorithm to fill holes in the mesh being reconstructed; option unavailable for Fast fusion.
-The methods for filling the holes are as follows:

-By_radius -fills all holes with radius less than or equal to the specified value in the max_hole_radius text box (in millimeters)

-Watertight -automatically fills all holes in the mesh

-Manually -prompts you to fill holes manually in the Fix holes panel, which opens automatically remove_targets-allows you to erase small embossments from surfaces on which targets are placed (see Target-Assisted Scanning).
+When specifying values, keep in mind the default values, lower limits in Table 12 and Err.. - Fill_holes instructs the algorithm to fill holes in the mesh being reconstructed; option unavailable for Fast fusion.
+The methods for filling the holes are as follows: - By_radius fills all holes with radius less than or equal to the specified value in the max_hole_radius text box (in millimeters) - Watertight automatically fills all holes in the mesh - Manually prompts you to fill holes manually in the Fix holes panel, which opens automatically - remove_targets allows you to erase small embossments from surfaces on which targets are placed (see Target-Assisted Scanning).
 Parameter can assume either the On or Off value; unavailable for Fast fusion.